wbadart/rmq_py_caller/README.md

 [merge]: https://stedolan.github.io/jq/manual/#Addition:+

-Finally, before I refer you to the `examples/` directory, here's a sample `docker-compose.yml` file you could use to run the above as a Docker service:
+Finally, here's a sample `docker-compose.yml` file you could use to run the above as a Docker service:

 ```yaml
 version: "3.4"